cmolisee/session-storage-hub/refactor/README.md

    branch.
 2. Once there run `git fetch && git pull`.
 You should see some updates in the terminal.
+3. While still in the terminal run `npm run build` and you should have a `build` folder generated.
-3. Go to your browser and open the extension manager.
+4. Go to your browser and open the extension manager.
-4. Select the 'Session Storage Hub' extension and click 'Update'.
+5. Select the 'Session Storage Hub' extension and click 'Update'.
-5. You may need to reload your browser or reload the pages you are trying to use the browser on.
+6. You may need to reload your browser or reload the pages you are trying to use the browser on.

 ---